onomondo/nrf-softsim/docs/integration.md

 - **`SOFTSIM_UICC_DISABLE_SMS`** — compile the core without SMS altogether, which also drops RFM/OTA remote file management (and the REFRESH that reports its changes), since OTA arrives over SMS.
-Lowers the default and floor of `CONFIG_SOFTSIM_HEAP_SIZE` from 30000 to
-  20000: the ~10 kB RFM/OTA response peak is the only thing the budget loses.
+Lowers the default and floor of `CONFIG_SOFTSIM_HEAP_SIZE` from 30000 to 15000, a measured completed-attach peak of 11,592 B plus headroom, not just the ~10 kB RFM/OTA response the budget loses.
 The card still answers — any SMS-PP DOWNLOAD gets 6A81, with an error log naming the fix.
 Pair it with a profile that clears EF.UST service 28, so the modem never offers SMS-PP downloads to the card in the first place.

 ## Flash partitioning